 The information in this guide is provided for assistance only.

-If you play Draw-Based Games online (including by Direct Debit), the Rules for Draw-Based Games Played Online and the relevant Game Procedures (and any Game Specific Rules) apply.
+If you play Draw-Based Games online (including buying entries by Direct Debit online or with a Pingit account), the Rules for Draw-Based Games Played Online and the relevant Game Procedures (and any Game Specific Rules) apply.

 If you play Instant Wins online, the Rules for Interactive Instant Win Games, and the relevant Game Procedures (and any Game Specific Rules) apply.